 The per capita income in Bluffton in 2010 was $32,923, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $131,692 for a family of four.
 However, Bluffton contains both very wealthy and poor people as well.

 Bluffton is an extremely ethnically-diverse town.
 The people who call Bluffton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bluffton residents report their race to be White, followed by Black or African-American.
 Bluffton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.31% of the town’s residents.
-Important ancestries of people in Bluffton include Irish, Italian, English, and Scottish.
+People of Hispanic or Latino origin account for 16.79% of the town’s residents.
+Important ancestries of people in Bluffton include Irish, German, English, Italian, and Polish.

 The most common language spoken in Bluffton is English.
 Other important languages spoken here include Spanish and Portuguese.